oboroinori/service-landing-page/README.md

 # service-landing-page
-Mock landing page for a service business
+Mock landing page for a service business, focus on email sign-up for building an email list